ku-dml/mol-infer/README.md

 **Notice:** Please visit each package for detail.
 - Some packages may not be fully prepared.
 - In addition to structural assumptions, we may make other assumptions on input chemical graphs.
-For example, in [Cyclic](Cyclic/) and [Cyclic_improved](Cyclic_improved/), the graphs should be *2-lean*.
+For example, in [Cyclic](Cyclic/) and [Cyclic_improved](Cyclic_improved/), the graphs should be *2-lean* as well as cyclic.

 ### Package [2L-model](2L-model/) (Mar 2021)